 It is the SECOG policy to seek the opinion of all interested parties and persons who wish to participate.
 Notification of all agency meetings will conform to the requirements of the FOIA.
 Public meetings are noticed on the SECOG website.
 Further, special notification will be directly made to consulting agencies, as well as individuals and groups requesting such notification or those required by statute.
-Consideration will be given to underserved communities and transit

-Southeastern Connecticut Council of Governments Draft 1/29/2025 providers to ensure that the distribution of meeting notices ensures receipt of notifications and encourage participation.
+Consideration will be given to underserved communities and transit providers to ensure that the distribution of meeting notices ensures receipt of notifications and encourages participation.